My Photographic Journey

 9. “Reciprocation” with Kathryn Myers at Gallery Art & Aesthetic, New Delhi.

-Besides this he has done 2 Pictorial Books - "Bazaar" and "Living Faith" - which were a result of over a decade of traveling through the traditional markets and religious centres of India through the Nineties.
-26 years into the journey, Photography is not just a profession and a passion but his means of understanding and feeling the world and life around him.
+Besides these he has done 2 Pictorial Books - "Bazaar" (2001) and "Living Faith" (2004)- which were a result of over a decade of traveling through the traditional markets and religious centres of India through the Nineties.
+30 years into the journey, Photography is not just a profession and a passion but his means of understanding and feeling the world and life around him.

-Dinesh lives in Gurgaon, near Delhi, with wife, Rachana, who is an Advertising Executive turned Interior Designer and for the last 10 years a dedicated Kathak Dancer.
-They have 2 daughters, Myra, who is 21 years old and shares her mother's passion for dance and her father's passion for travel.
-And Mahi, who at 17 had decided to be an Artist, as in her wisdom she feels that photography is only a 'half-art', but is now wondering if History is actually her true calling.
+Dinesh lives in Gurgaon, near Delhi, with wife, Rachana, who is an Advertising Executive turned Interior Designer and for the last dozen or so years a dedicated Kathak Dancer and Teacher.
+She is also the Publisher of the renowned Hindi literary magazine called “Hans” which was edited by her father, Shri Rajendra Yadav, and she has been bringing out since he passed away 5 years ago.
+They have 2 daughters, Myra, who is 25 years old and though she shares her mother's passion for dance and her father's passion for travel, has decided to become a Yoga Instructor.
+And Mahi, who is now 21 and had earlier decided to be an Artist, as in her wisdom she feels that photography is only a 'half-art', but has now decided that International Security is her true calling and is doing her Masters from Sciences Po, Paris.

-Besides continuing to do commercial assignments for International Magazines, Advertising Agencies and Corporates, Dinesh is also currently working on 4 personal Projects.
-These are:
+Besides continuing to do commercial assignments for International Magazines, Advertising Agencies and Corporates, Dinesh is also currently working on 5 long-term personal Projects, and these are:

 1. "Benaras - Everyday in Eternity",